Fever when you kiss me, fever when you hold me tight.

 Temperature is tightly controlled in warm-blooded animals.
-Neural, endocrine and immune mechanisms are called into play to maintain internal temperature between 98 F and 99 F over a wide range of external temperatures.
+Neural, endocrine and immune mechanisms are called into play to maintain internal temperature between 98 F and 99 degrees Fahrenheit over a wide range of external temperatures.
 For example, when core body temperature rises, blood vessels in the skin dilate, and vessels to internal organs constrict in order to dissipate heat.

 The temperature set point is not fixed, however.
 In the face of a bacterial or viral invasion, core temperature rises.
-When it exceeds 99.5 F, it is called a fever, and a new set point is established at a higher level.
+When it exceeds 99.5 degrees Fahrenheit, it is called a fever, and a new set point is established at a higher level.
 Fever combats the infection by activating lymphocytes and other immune mechanisms.